 2 Bedroom Units

-The best stacks would again go to 39, 40, 48, and 49 as these, unlike the 1 bedroom units will be outward facing (South) instead.
-So while the lower floors will enjoy the greenery view from Kent Ridge Park, those level 15 onwards will have a sea view.
+The best stacks would again go to 39, 40, 48, and 49 as these, unlike the 1 bedroom apartments will be outward-facing instead.
+So, while the lower floors will enjoy the greenery view from Kent Ridge Park, those level 15 onwards will have a sea view.

 3 Bedroom Units

-For 3 bedroom units these will all be the corner facing ones of each block.
-If you are looking at an inward facilities facing unit, Stack 46 (3 bedroom premium) would be one to look at as Stack 37 could be slightly blocked.
+For 3 bedroom units, these will all be the corner facing ones of each block.
+If you are looking at an inward facility facing unit, Stack 46 (3 bedroom premium) would be one to look at as Stack 37 could be slightly blocked.
 Do note that the stacks at Blocks 57 and 59 will have the East and West sun.